 Place about an inch or two of oil into a small pot.
 Heat on medium heat for several minutes before using.

 Break off some rice noodles, make sure they are small enough that they will fit entirely in your pot.
-You don’t want any part not going in the first batch because it won’t cook.
+You don’t want any part not going into the oil on the first batch because it won’t cook.

 This is SO cool in my mind that I even did a video of it to show you.